jbloomlab/dms_tools2/docs/codonvariant_analysis_demo.rst

     >>> variants.libraries
     ['lib_1', 'lib_2']

-We can also get a Data Frame that includes the information we passed about the variants along with additional columns containing amino-acid mutations and mutation counts via the `barcode_variant_df` attribute of our
+We can also get a Data Frame that includes the information about the variants along with additional columns containing amino-acid mutations and mutation counts via the `barcode_variant_df` attribute of our